hanslhansl/loop-to-constant/README.md

 The solution: Using this algorithm to calculate the number of possibilities first.
 Once you know this number you can reserve just as much memory as necessary resulting in just a single allocation and no reallocations.
 (Btw., no, a linked list wouldn't have solved the problem.
 A linked list doesn't require reallocations, yes, but it requires one small allocation per element which is way more expensive than just a single big allocation)

-[real_world_example_solution.py](real_world_example.py) contains the naive and transformed implementation of a function that returns the number of possibilities.
+[real_world_example_solution.py](real_world_example_solution.py) contains the naive and the transformed implementation of a function that returns the number of possibilities.
 ## Performance
 ### Time complexity
 The complexity of a simple for loop